schimar/gbs/README.md

 DESCRIPTION

 Python tools for handling genotyping by sequencing data.
-The UNEAK pipeline HapMap (hmp.txt) and HapMapCount (hmc.txt) files are taken on line 144 & 145.
-Either change the
+The UNEAK pipeline HapMap (hmp.txt) and HapMapCount (hmc.txt) files act as input.

 USAGE NOTES